 The shares are privately held by closely knit groups.
-Most of the people who own the shares in a private entity tend to be those close to the founder, such as relatives, friends, angel investors, and employees.
+Most of the people who own the shares in a private entity tend to be the relatives, friends, angel investors or employees of the founder.

-Private companies aren’t necessarily small businesses just because the shares cannot be traded.
-Although most private companies are run as small businesses, there are some large corporations that continue to run as private entities.
+Although most private companies are run as small businesses, there are some large corporations that continue to run as private entities even though the shares cannot be trade publically.
 For instance, Google India is a private limited company.

 A private company can also choose to become a public company by issuing shares to the public.
 This is called IPO or Initial Public Offering.
 Once a company goes public, the stocks are traded in the stock market.